 When looking at the 15th century art of northern Europe, the richest and most sophisticated court was that of the Dukes of Burgundy.
 From Robert Campin (1375-144) and Jan van Eyck (1390/5 -1441) onwards, art and artists became an overtly political tool.
 Van Eyck undertook various trips on behalf of Duke Philip the Good (1396-1467) and it is generally accepted these were of a diplomatic nature.
 Jean Mabuse (1478-1528) was another painter who was sent to Rome by Philip of Burgundy (1464-1524) an illegitimate son of Philip the Good.

-The legitimate heir to the duchy was Charles (1433-1477), seen here as a boy standing next to his father in this illumination by Rogier van der Weyden (1399/1400-1464) showing the chronicler Jean Wauquelin (d1452) presenting his Chroniques de Hainaut to Duke Philip the Good.
+The legitimate heir to the duchy was Charles (1433-1477), seen here as a boy standing next to his father, Philip the Good, Duke of Burgundy, in this illumination by Rogier van der Weyden (1399/1400-1464) showing the chronicler Jean Wauquelin (d1452) presenting his Chroniques de Hainaut to Duke Philip the Good.
 The manuscript is kept in the Museum royale de Belgique.

 But the influence of patronage was about to change.
 With the death of Charles the Bold in January 1477, the legitimate Burgundian male line came to an end.

 Charles’s daughter, Mary (1457-1482) was heiress to the domains held by the Dukes of Burgundy in the Low Countries, the free County of Burgundy and various areas of France.
 Her titles were Duchess of Brabant, Limburg, Lothier, Luxemburg and Guelders; Margravine of Namur; Countess Palatine of Burgundy; Countess of Artois, Flanders, Charolais, Hainaut, Holland, Zeeland and Zutphen.
 In short, she was the major marital prize of Europe.